Kernel regression analysis of tie-breaker designs: Discussion

-This work was supported by the U.S.\ National Science Foundation under grant IIS-1837931 and by a Stanford Graduate Fellowship.
+\begin{acks}[Acknowledgments] This work was supported by the U.S.\ National Science Foundation under grants IIS-1837931 and DMS-2152780 and by Stanford University's SGF and SIGF fellowships.
 We thank Hal Varian and Harrison Li for commenting on the paper as well as Steve Marron and Wolfgang H\"ardle for some discussions about nonparametric regression.
-We also thank anonymous reviewers for comments that led us to improve the presentation.
+We also thank anonymous reviewers for comments that led us to improve the paper. \end{acks}

 \counterwithin{theorem}{section} \counterwithin{lemma}{section} \counterwithin{definition}{section} \counterwithin{proposition}{section} \counterwithin{remark}{section} \counterwithin{corollary}{section} \counterwithin{figure}{section} \counterwithin{table}{section}